StefaniaSgreva/StefaniaSgreva/README.md

   ✨ **Artist by nature, Dev by choice.** Merging 12 years of **3D Mastery** with modern **Full Stack Logic** (React, Vue, Node.js, PHP).

-  🛠️ Next-Gen Workflow: Leveraging AI to accelerate boilerplate and focus on high-level architecture and creative polish.
+  🛠️ Next-Gen Workflow: leveraging AI to accelerate boilerplate and focus on high-level architecture and creative polish.

   🌱 Deepening my passion for **Three.js** to build immersive web experiences.